Bekons/Rimstation13/README.md

 We do not claim ownership of rimworld, or affiliation with anyone involved, this is simply a fan based version using a /tgstation fork.

+As mentioned above, code is originally based on [tgstation](https://github.com/tgstation/tgstation) codebase.

 #Contribution